Sales Director - Photonics/Optics

 Ability to translate complex technical solutions into compelling business value propositions.

-If you have any specific questions about this Sales Director – Photonics/Optics opportunity, please contact David on (phone number removed)
+If you have any specific questions about this Sales Director – Photonics/Optics opportunity, please contact David on (phone number removed).
+Apply with your CV to (url removed)

 Related Jobs